-The study of health law, privacy and ethical issues.
-Application of healthcare legal terminology, concepts, and principles to legal documents related to the practice of HIM.
-Confidentiality, privacy and security measures will be addressed related to access and disclosure of health information.
-Study of retention and destruction policies and system security policies.
-Compliance with laws, regulations and guidelines will be discussed.
+The study of health law, privacy, security, confidentiality, and ethical issues.
+Application of healthcare legal terminology, concepts, and principles to legal documents related to the practice of health information management.
 Health records and health information software applications are used.
 Web-based instruction.
 Prerequisite: HIT 176.
 (S, O)

-HIT 282 Health Information Data and Management (4)
+HIT 282 Health Information Data Analytics (3)

-A study in the compilation and interpretation of healthcare statistics for clinical indices/databases/registries.
-Statistical applications and analysis of health care data will be introduced, including concepts related to data quality and integrity.
-Management topics will include leadership roles, teams, staffing, productivity, labor laws, training and development, strategic planning, financial management, and project management.
+A study in the basics of statistics and data analytics.
+Application of descriptive statistics and data analysis in healthcare settings.
+Advanced data analysis techniques will be explored.
 Software applications will be used for organization, analysis, and presentation of data.
 Web-based instruction.
 Prerequisite: HIT 176.
 (F, O)